purtuga/SPWidgets/README.md

 Once deployed, browse to the deployment location on the SharePoint site and click on `demo/src/Dev.SPWidgets.aspx`.
 This version of the Demo loads all modules using requireJS, which facilitates development and testing.

+## Unit Tests

+Unit test cases are written under the `test` folder using Jasnime.
+Test should be able to run without a real SharePoint Server by taking advantage of fakeServer.
+To run the test case locally run the following:

+    npm run server

+This will run an http server on port 8080 and try to open the test `index.html` file in the browser.

 ## Contributors

 -   [@TerryMooreII](https://github.com/TerryMooreII)